Last Updated on May 15, 2022

 At Goose Creek State Park, 8 miles of hiking trails await.
-Due to damage, two of them are inaccessible as of 2021.

 You can complete many of the park’s trails within half a day or less if you’re jogging through the park.
 Here’s a breakdown of each one (in alphabetical order), its distance, and what you’ll see along the way.